HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 * Use the method codes from the extensible ValueSet - Date Establishment Approach (exact, approximate, court-appointed)

 ### Causes of Death
 The Observation.value[x].text is limited for both Observation - Cause of Death Condition and Observation - Condition Contributing to Death because the receiving EDRS sends the data to NCHS (ultimate receiving system).
 That NCHS system restricts the text string length for these data elements.
-Because the originating MDI case management system (CMS) is certifying the content of the data elements, the data must not risk being truncated or lost by the receiving systems along the entire dataflow.
+Because the originating MDI CMS certifies the content of the data elements, the data must not risk being truncated or lost by the receiving systems along the entire dataflow.
 Therefore, the originating system must abide by the character limit of the ultimate receiving system at the time of data capture, potentially including direct entry by the user if that is the mechanism of capturing the data.

 ### Forensic Toxicology Laboratory Specimens & Results
 **One-to-many specimen to results relationship:** Each analyzed specimen, represented by a Specimen - Toxicology Lab resource, must be referenced by at least one Observation - Toxicology Lab Result and may be referenced by more than one Observation - Toxicology Lab Result.
 For example, a single blood specimen may be analyzed for several different analytes or by several different methods.
 Each of those specimen/analyte or specimen/method combinations will be represented by an Observation - Toxicology Lab Result.

 **Specimens received but not analyzed:** Medical examiners and coroners may need to know if a forensic toxicology laboratory received a specimen but did not analyze it.
 In such cases, the laboratory should provide a reason for no analysis in the DiagnosticReport.conclusion and/or each unanalyzed specimen's Specimen - Toxicology Lab Specimen.note.
 Additionally, the Specimen - Toxicology Lab may use the Specimen.condition to describe the state of the specimen via codes from the extensible value set [hl7VS-specimenCondition](https://terminology.hl7.org/ValueSet-v2-0493.html) and/or use the Specimen.note to describe details or issues about the specimen.

 **Reporting results:** The result of a specimen analysis is required to be reported as text and may also be represented by a code.
-This allows exchange of the result meaning among systems that do not share code systems or do not use standardized code systems.
+This choice of text or code allows exchange of results  among systems that do not share code systems or do not use standardized code systems.
 The value of the result may be reported in several text formats:
 * Word or phrase indicating presence or absences with no quantity (e.g., “Detected”, “Not detected”)
 * Mathematical expression of quantity with units (e.g., “= 0.160 g/dL”)
 * Mathematical expression of quantity range with units (e.g., “< 2.5 ng/mL”)

 ### API Specifications & Search Operations
 This MDI specification is designed for RESTful API implementations supporting data exchange interactions between systems via FHIR extended operations.
 (See [RESTful API](https://hl7.org/FHIR/http.html) for an overview.)
-The MDI implementation guide uses extended operations with MDI-specific search parameters and a subset of the many [RESTful API operations](https://hl7.org/FHIR/operationslist.html#1.5) defined by FHIR.
+This MDI IG uses extended operations with MDI-specific search parameters and a subset of the many [RESTful API operations](https://hl7.org/FHIR/operationslist.html#1.5) defined by FHIR.
 All API implementations of this MDI specification must conform to common design rules:
 * MIME-type for FHIR resources is application/fhir+xml or application/fhir+json.
 This must be specified for Content-Type in the HTTP header.
 * application/x-www-form-urlencoded can be used for POST search requests if HTTP Form is used.

-An MDI-based Search API enables MDI systems to search EDRS for decedent cases.
+An MDI-based Search API enables MDI CMS to search EDRS for decedent cases.
 This is an idempotent operation (i.e., it has no additional effect if it is called more than once with the same input parameters).
 Both POST and GET can be used with the following endpoint URL pattern:
 * POST [base]/Composition/$mdi-documents
 * GET [base]/Composition/$mdi-documents?name=value&…

-**MDI Search Parameter Definition Summary Table**
+***Table: Summary of MDI Search Parameter Definitions***

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}